ErillLab/ViPhy/README.md

 The steps in the script are the following:

-1. Opens and reads ``settings.json``
+1. Opens and reads ``settings.txt``
 2. Reads a sequence(DNA) from a fasta or a genbank file
-3. Tranforms the sequence into a string
+3. Tranforms the sequences into a string

-4.1 If the input file contained a nucleotide sequence, then we start a translation process(steps 5 to 9).

-4.2 If the input file contained a protein sequence, then we save it into a new fasta file
+4.1 If the input file contained a nucleotide sequence, then we start a translation process.(steps 5 to 9) 4.2 If the input file contained a protein sequence, then we save it into a new fasta file
 5. Generates the three possible frames for each sequence (+1, +2, +3)
 6. Reverse the nucleotide sequence (string) and generates the last three possible frames for each sequence (-1, -2, -3)
 7. Swaps the DNA sequences for protein sequences